 → Voice Box and Vocal Cords – Signs of dystonia at these parts include having a tight and whispering voice.

 → Jaw or Tongue – Dystonia symptoms in these areas include difficulty with swallowing and chewing, drooling, and slurred speech.

 The exact cause of dystonia is currently unknown, but Dulles neurology experts have found that it can be a symptom of another health disorder.
-Such conditions include traumatic brain injury, Huntington’s disease, Wilson’s disease, and Parkinson’s disease.
+Such conditions include injury, Huntington’s disease, Wilson’s disease, and Parkinson’s disease.
 Neurology specialists have also established that some of dystonia’s forms can be inherited.

 Complications vary depending on the type of dystonia.
 They may include: